-UNE will expect the entire community of faculty, professional staff, and students to confirm their commitment to the campus-wide COVID-19 rules of community engagement regarding social distancing, masking, enhanced hygiene, testing, symptom checking, and contact tracing.
-This will be included as part of the online training described above.
-All members of the

-UNE community will be expected to honor their commitment to the University's COVID-19 policies as they return to campus with the understanding that policies may change as regulatory or pandemic public health advisories evolve throughout the academic year.
+UNE expects the entire community of faculty, professional staff, and students to confirm their commitment to the campus-wide COVID-19 rules of community engagement regarding social distancing, masking, enhanced hygiene, testing, symptom checking, and contact tracing.
+This is included as part of the online training described above.
+All members of the UNE community are expected to honor their commitment to the University's COVID-19 policies as they return to campus with the understanding that policies may change as regulatory or pandemic public health advisories evolve throughout the academic year.